-coding for the temperature of the most recent stimulus applied to the same site (on average, 8 trials ago).
-In this model, we excluded trials 1 to 8, for which there were no previous stimulations on the same site.
-This analysis revealed that higher-intensity stimuli produced greater subsequent site-specific habituation when the same site was stimulated again ( $\hat{\beta} = -.51$ , t = -4.14, P < .001).
-The effect of previous stimulus temperature did not interact with current stimulus temperature ( $\hat{\beta} = -.09$ , t = -1.55, P = .12).
+Finally, we examined the interactions of site-specific repetition with previous stimulus temperature.
+To this end, we extended the regression model with a regressor coding for the temperature of the most recent stimulus applied to the same site (on average 8 trials ago).
+In this model we excluded trials 1-8, for which there were no previous stimulations on the same site.
+This analysis revealed that higher-intensity stimuli produced greater subsequent site-specific habituation when the same site was stimulated again ($\hat{\beta}$ = -0.51, t = -4.14, p < 0.001).
+The effect of previous stimulus temperature did not interact with current stimulus temperature ($\hat{\beta}$ = -0.09, t = -1.55, p = 0.12).